 When checking the texture, compare it to the usual texture of this specific product.
 Heavy cream is usually quite runny (richer than milk, similar to buttermilk but smooth), but sometimes you can also find a thick (similar to sour cream) variety.
 And comparing one variety to the other is like comparing apples to oranges.

 How to Store Heavy Cream

 Let’s start with the obvious: you should keep heavy cream in the fridge.
 And if you want it to last the longest, put it somewhere in the back and not on the door.

 When it comes to leftovers, make sure they’re sealed tightly.
-If your container doesn’t come with a lid or a cap, use a resealable food container.
+Use a resealable food container if your container doesn’t come with a lid or a cap.

 Last but not least, don’t keep heavy cream on the counter for too long.
-If you need only a bit for a recipe, measure out the amount and return the rest of the refrigerator right away.
+If you need only a bit for a recipe, measure the amount and return the rest of the refrigerator immediately.

 Can You Freeze Heavy Cream?

 You can freeze heavy cream, but there are a couple of things you should know before you grab the container and throw it into the freezer.